ericacorra-data/event-success-prediction-business-case/README.md

 ## (T0)

 The T0 model estimates the probability of success **before an event is published**, using only static event information.
+These examples illustrate how the T0 model assigns a **success score** and a corresponding **marketing priority** before publication.
+This early assessment enables marketing teams to prioritize campaigns and allocate advertising resources before behavioural data become available.

 | City | Event Category | Day | Month | Age Group | Success Score | Priority |
 |:----|:---------------|:---:|:-----:|:---------:|--------------:|:---------|